anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 ### Relevant Points:
 - Background images selected were of malls & foreground images selected were of sports players and people at lesiure.
 Hence curves were complex as human limb positions can be of any shape.
 - Before starting with CNN approach, OpenCV-Contour method was tried out as an alternative.
 But results were far from promising.
 It was evident that a loss function based approach that keeps improving iteratively is the best option.Hence CNN was employed for the purpose.
 Source Code for opencv POC that was tried out is : https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/colab_versions/EVA4P1_S15_OpenCV_FG_Identification_V1.ipynb
-- 400K images were split into 280K train images & 120K test images (70:30 split).
+- 400K images were split into 280K train images & 120K test images (70:30 split).More details below under 'Data-Load' section.
 - Network used was a custom one with 8,801,568 parameters.
-Details are present in Network Section.
+Details are present in 'Network' Section.
 Mask was predicted with 152,544 parameters.
 Even with this light weight network, decent results were achieved as listed above (images were complex as mentioned above ).
 - Since this is image comparison problem, final convolution layers were extracted and fed to the loss function.
 One-hot prediction layers were not included in network as this was not an image classification problem.
 - Network source Code : https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/src/models/S15_FGDepth_models.py
 - Accuracy metric used was IOU.
 Since this is a pixel comparison between prediction and ground-truth, IOU serves as a good metric.
 Higher IOU for Pred vs Ground-Truth means model is doing well.